josephdrivera/NodeJS_MongoDB_Assignment/README.md

+# 4.4 - Second Collections Assignment
+You will finish your second collection (Model).
+You will need to:

+Use select() to exclude info like version
+Use populate to display your first collection (model) in your second model In all the (id) functions check to see if the object is in the database first, if so, then display "object" not found, like in the examples.
+(GET by ID, etc.)
+Put your hardcoded messages in a Messages module
+When posting your second collection use the id from the first collection, (found in MongoDB) Use Postman to view ALL your function payloads

 # 4.2 - Delete By Id and Get By Id
 We are going to develop our next collection, the authors collection.
 We will code for delete by Id.